November 1, 2023

 Often envisaged as the iconic wilderness animal of North America’s grasslands, the bison (Bison bison) population has faced near extinction from a once formidable population of approximately forty million in the seventeenth century.

-Bison are a keystone species to the prairie ecosystem, as they directly affect plant composition and maintain grasslands and meadows through grazing.
-Both flooding and fires traditionally reduced the encroachment of forests to meadowed areas, providing bison with wet meadow sedge and grass vegetation that bison depend on.
-First Nations played a critical role in fire management to clear forests and renew grazing areas.
-Now, dams and management of flood and fires in the province have reduced the natural disturbance preferred by bison.
+Bison are a keystone species to the prairie ecosystem, directly affecting plant composition and maintaining grasslands and meadows through grazing.
+Flooding and fires traditionally reduced the encroachment of forests to meadowed areas, providing bison with wet meadow sedge and grass vegetation that bison depend on.
+Historically, First Nations played a critical role in fire management to clear forests and renew grazing areas.
+Now, the management of flood and fires in the province has reduced disturbance regimes.

 Bison played an important role in the disturbance regimes of prairie and woodland wilderness areas throughout central and northern North America historically.
 They also provided forage for large carnivores such as wolves, coyotes, and grizzly bears.
 Efforts are being made in Alberta and other jurisdictions to re-establish the role of bison as an ecological keystone species.
-Land use planners, First Nations communities and federal agencies continue to work in cooperation as Wood bison numbers grow and the range expands throughout the boreal ecoregion in northern Alberta.
-Wild Plains bison are currently being introduced into Banff National Park, and the Kainai Nation in southern Alberta.
+Land use planners, First Nations communities and federal agencies are working to have Wood bison numbers grow.
+The range expands throughout the boreal ecoregion in northern Alberta.
+Wild Plains bison have been reintroduced to Banff National Park, and the Kainai Nation in southern Alberta.
 The Iinnii Initiative, a collaborative effort for the reintroduction of bison was launched by leaders of the four tribes that make up the Blackfoot Confederacy (Blackfeet Nation, Kainai Nation, Piikani Nation, and Siksika Nation) to conserve traditional lands, protect Blackfeet culture, and create a home for the buffalo to return to.
-Their initiative has brought together leaders and those concerned with advancing bison reintroduction across the provinces and states through the Northern Plains Conservation Network.
+Their initiative has brought together leaders and those concerned with advancing bison reintroduction across the provinces and states.